melchisedech333/youtube-hidden-notifications/readme.md

 Language: <a href="readme-pt.md">PT-BR</a>

 Every time I see a notification, I run towards it like a mental patient to click on it.
-So to not waste time clicking on them, I made this extension for Google Chrome that does this for me.
+So to not waste time clicking on them, I made this extension for Google Chrome that does this for me 😊

 The cool thing is that I can keep getting some notifications configured in my gmail, and I keep my YouTube browsing clean.

 It hides the notification icon in the top bar of the page.
 And removes the notification counter from the page title.

+To install this extension on your Google Chrome, you must download it, and then install it manually.
+If you don't know how to install an extension manually, just do a quick Google search and you'll find out soon enough.

 <br>